Unfuwain

 Unfuwain (5 March 1985 – 16 January 2002) was an American-bred, British-trained Thoroughbred racehorse bred and owned by Hamdan Al Maktoum.
-In a career of ten starts, lasting from 1987 to 1989, he won four Group races and was placed in the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
+In a career of ten starts from 1987 to 1989, he won four Group races and was placed in the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
 He went on to become a successful sire.

 Background

 Unfuwain was a strongly-built, 16.1 hand bay horse, bred in Kentucky by his owner Hamdan Al Maktoum.
 He was one of the last important winners sired by Northern Dancer.
-As a son of the mare Height of Fashion, he was a half-brother to several important winners including the Derby winner Nashwan and the multiple Group One winner Nayef.
-He went into training with Dick Hern at West Ilsley and was ridden in all but one of his starts by the stable jockey Willie Carson.
+As a son of the mare Height of Fashion, he was a half-brother to several important winners, including the Derby winner Nashwan and the multiple Group One winner Nayef.
+He went into training with Dick Hern at West Ilsley and was ridden in all but one of his starts by the stable jockey Will,ie Carson.